(remembering you're insuring the future and not the past).

 So how do you calculate your projected turnover?

 Each year the GSI team work through a detailed assessment of our clients previous year’s trading alongside business activities to effectively mitigate risks and reduce premium wastage.
 Part of this process includes using past financials to forecast future profitability through our Business Interruption calculation process.
-With sales being reduced over particular months in 2020 and 2021 (those in lockdown of course), if we were to use last year’s financial figures to determine your insured profit, it would lead to significant underinsurance because it doesn’t take into consideration twelve months of trading without lockdowns.
+With sales being reduced, if we were to use last year’s financial figures to determine your insured profit, it would lead to significant underinsurance because it doesn’t take into consideration twelve months of trading without lockdowns.
 We analyse your business financials and make adjustments for the expected growth trend during your policy period and indemnity period (remembering you're insuring the future and not the past).

 To look at an example, one of our clients in Auckland (affected negatively by the loss of trading hours during lockdown), had an annual turnover of $407,000 for year-end 2020 and were on an upward sales trend because their business was still relatively new.
 Their average monthly turnover was around $34,000.
 When COVID hit, it more than halved their income in the months affected by lockdowns, reducing one month’s income in particular to almost $0.
 Other months following the lockdown were slow to recover but when they had the ability to stay open for sustained periods their sales increased to record highs.
 We worked with the client to establish that following lockdown their average turnover was actually sitting somewhere closer to $50,000 a whopping 50% increase in sales when compared to year end 2020 and 33% higher than what the 2021 year end financials stated.